Akshaykulkarniak/STEPS_TO_BE_FOLLOWED/README.md

 ## STEPS_TO_BE_FOLLOWED_YOCTO_SETUP
-Steps to bring up the setup
+Steps to bring up the Yocto source code setup for WP Series modules from sierra wireless

 Installation of Dependent Libraries